watson-developer-cloud/abap-sdk-scp/README.md

 | tested on SAP ECC and SAP S/4HANA |  |
 |  | `this repository` |

-**Note:** The ABAP SDK can run in the SAP Cloud Platform ABAP Environment, but not yet in an SCP ABAP Trial Environment.
-The documentation will be updated, when the SCP ABAP Trial Environment also supports the ABAP SDK.
+**Note:**  The ABAP SDK is available and will run in the SAP Cloud Platform ABAP Environment.
+However, at time of release, the SCP ABAP Env Trial has not been upgraded, therefore will not work at this time.
+The documentation will be updated, when the SCP ABAP Env Trial has been upgraded.

 ---